amousa1968/terraform-batch-ecs/README.md

 - IAM roles are created with least privilege and condition statements to restrict access.

 ## License
+Public repository
+This repository is public and visible to anyone
 ## Terraform Commands

 To initialize the Terraform working directory: